13th Summer

 13th Summer is a 2023 Australian film that was filmed on the Fraser Coast of Queensland in late 2022, and directed by Tam Sainsbury.

 It was Bec Hewitt's first onscreen acting role in almost 13 years.
 It received its Australian premiere on Nine Network's free-to-air digital television channel, 9Gem on 26 December 2023.
+It is free to stream on Tubi.